urbit/docs/docs/programming/system/state.md

 > /arvo microkernel), you can usually use the code and the
 > comments as reference doc.

-The second point is that urbit needs no "serialize to disk" step.
+The second thing is that urbit needs no "serialize to disk" step.
 Everything you produce in the app state is persistent across calls to the app, restarts of the urbit, and even power failure.
 If you want to write to the filesystem, you can, but it's not needed for persistence.
-Urbit has transactional events, which makes it an [ACID operating system]().
+Urbit has transactional events, which makes it an [ACID operating system](https://en.wikipedia.org/wiki/ACID).
 Thus, you don't have to worry about persistence when programming in urbit or to ever go through the hassle of having to set up and write to a database.